zulip/zulip/templates/zerver/help/collapse-a-message.md

 {!message-actions.md!}
 {!down-chevron.md!}

-3. Click on the **Collapse** option from the actions dropdown to collapse a message.
+3. To collapse a message, click on the **Collapse** option from the actions dropdown or press the `-` key.

 !!! tip ""
     To uncollapse a message, click the **[More...]** hyperlink near the